List of Cthulhu Mythos deities: Pan

+R’luhlloig

+R’luhlloig (The Hidden Mind) is a new Outer God born from one of the bodies or avatars of Nyarlathotep.
+Alternate version of Professor Moriarty, who was devoured by Nyarlathotep as a sacrifice, resisted digestion and continued to drain power from within until he finally eliminated Nyarlathotep’s mind and became a god.
+Intending to destroy Cthulhu and establish his own rule, he engages in hand-to-hand combat with Cthulhu himself.
+He put up a good fight against Cthulhu, but was torn to pieces.
+However, his power still resides within another.

 Shabbith-Ka

-Shabbith-Ka appears as a shapeless, roughly man-sized purplish aura, spitting and crackling with powerful electrical arcs.
-A sense of power, malignancy, and intelligence accompanies it and persons able to gaze at its form long enough can see a rudimentary face or faces within the glowing mass.
+Shabbith-Ka is a Lesser Other God who appears as a shapeless, roughly man-sized purplish aura, spitting and crackling with powerful electrical arcs.
+A sense of power, malignancy, and intelligence accompanies it, and persons able to gaze at its form long enough can see a rudimentary face or faces within the glowing mass.

+Sothoth

+Sothoth is an Outer God mentioned in "The Sussex Manuscript" who serves Azathoth and is the master of the Great Old Ones.
+It has created Yog-Sothoth (However, according to the common setting, Nameless Mist did this), the Elder God Ulthar, and many Great Old Ones.

+However, Sothoth might have been the result of faulty translation, suggesting that the deity may not actually exist.

 Star Mother

-The Star Mother, also called "The Great Mother Of All", appears as a chunk of yellow-green stone about the size of an infant.
+Star Mother (Great Mother of All) is one of the Larvae of the Other Gods.
+She appears as a chunk of yellow-green stone about the size of an infant.
 Its shape suggests a plump, huge-breasted, faceless female figure.
-From it extend dozens of pencil-thin root-like strands.
-It is one of the Larvae of the Other Gods and has no cult, although served by zombie slaves.
+From it, dozens of pencil-thin, root-like strands extend.
+She has no cult and is a fragile entity that even humans can destroy (however, there is a possibility that she could be revived as a regenerate from the fragments), although she is served by zombie slaves.

 Suc'Naath

-Suc'Naath is one of the mindless gods which twist and dance in the court of Azathoth.
+Suc'Naath (The mindless) is one of the mindless Lesser Other Gods who twist and dance in the court of Azathoth.
 It appears as a formless spinning hurricane-like thing with strings of violet and golden colors across its shape, constantly emitting sickening smacking and screeching noises while showing pain-stricken faces across its body.

 Suc'Naath's essence is currently divided into three parts, one in a comet called Aiin, the other in some sort of statue located somewhere in the world, while the third has been genetically passed on for eons through prehuman, and now human races of Earth, mostly in the Middle East.
-The carriers of the Outer God's powers are said to have done great acts of magic and/or to have been insane.
+The carriers of the Outer God's powers are said to have done great acts of magic and / or to have been insane.
 If these three parts are ever to be combined, Suc'Naath will be freed.
 This entity is served by a small Middle-Eastern cult known as the Golden Hands of Suc'Naath, who collect deranged intellectuals and trained assassins who wish to set Suc'Naath free (they may have connections to the old Hashashin cult as well).